10-list Recoloring of Planar Graphs: Discharging

 \begin{lem} Each $6^+$-vertex ends happy. \end{lem} \begin{proof} Each $6$-vertex starts with $0$.
 By \Rule{5} and \Rule{6}, each $6$-vertex also ends with at least $0$ (and gives each $5$-neighbor nonnegative charge).

 Let $v$ be a $7$-vertex.
 Let $s$ be the number of $5$-neighbors of $v$; we consider the following cases for $s$.
+Since $G$ has no copy of (RC\subref{5471a-fig}), we assume $s\le 3$.
 First, $s=0$: If $v$ has seven $6$-neighbors, then $G$ has (RC\subref{6771a-fig}); so $v$ has at most six $6$-neighbors.
 Thus, $v$ ends with at least $(7-6)-6(1/6)=0$.
 Next, $s=1$: Now two $6^+$-neighbors of $v$ each have a common (successive) $5$-neighbor with $v$, so cannot get charge from $v$.
 Thus, $v$ ends with at least $1-1/3-(7-1-2)(1/6) = 1-1/3-4(1/6)=0$.

 Next, $s=2$: Suppose $v$ has successive $5$-neighbors.
 They each get $1/4$ from $v$ by \Rule{1}.
-Also, two $6$-neighbors of $v$ have a common (successive) $5$-neighbor with $v$, so do not receive charge from $v$.
+Also, two $6^+$-neighbors of $v$ have a common (successive) $5$-neighbor with $v$, so do not receive charge from $v$.
 Thus, $v$ ends with at least $1-2(1/4)-(7-2-2)(1/6)=1-2(1/4)-3(1/6)=0$.
 Suppose instead that the $5$-neighbors of $v$ are not successive.
-Now each gets $1/3$, and at least three $6^+$-neighbors of $v$ get no charge from $v$ by \Rule{3} because they have a common (successive) $5$-neighbor with $v$.
+Now each gets $1/3$, and at least three $6^+$-neighbors of $v$ get no charge from $v$ by \Rule{2} because they have a common (successive) $5$-neighbor with $v$.
 So $v$ ends with at least $1-2(1/3)-(7-2-3)(1/6)=0$.

-Finally, $s=3$: If the three $5$-neighbors of $v$ are pairwise non-successive, then they each get $1/3$, and no other neighbor of $v$ gets charge by \Rule{3}.
+Finally, $s=3$: If the three $5$-neighbors of $v$ are pairwise non-successive, then they each get $1/3$, and no other neighbor of $v$ gets charge by \Rule{2}.
 So $v$ ends with $1-3(1/3)=0$.
 Suppose instead that two $5$-neighbors of $v$ are succesive.
 Each gets $1/4$ from $v$.
 (Each $5$-vertex has at most one $5$-neighbor, or $G$ contains (RC\subref{53a-fig}).)
 The other $5$-neighbor of $v$ gets $1/3$.
 Finally, at most one $6^+$-neighbor of $v$ gets charge $1/6$ from $v$.
 So $v$ ends with at least $1-2(1/4)-1/3-1/6=0$.